simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The old town of Kharbu, probably destroyed during the war waged by King Del-den rnam-rgyal against the Khri Sultan of Kartse (about 1620-30 A.D,) lies on the sandstone plateau above the village of Bod-Kharbu.
 (12) Above the ruined town stands the old castle of Kharbu, also in ruins.

-Outside the village in a narrow gorge is situated a small Buddhist temple or lha-khang.
+Outside the village in a narrow gorge is situated a small Buddhist temple or *lha-khang*.
 We found in it an old lama, worshiping several clay images, the one in the middle of the altar representing Spyan-ras-gzigs Thugs-rje-chen-po, Avalokitesvara, the Merciful Lord.
 The temple possessed no library of its own, except for some prayer manuals.

 The next stage brought us to Lamayuru, the famous monastery on the Kashmir-Ladak route.
 A view of unique grandeur opens before the traveler from the summit of the Pho-tho La Pass, 14,000 feet above sea level --- a vast amphitheater of rugged mountains, sharp rocks, and distant snowy peaks.

 An hour's ride down the gradually descending slope, and the first *stupas*, standing at the entrance into the narrow gorge, emerge from behind a low sandy spur.
 On entering the narrow valley, an amazing scene presents itself.
-High up on steep sandstone rocks stands the picturesque lamasery of Lamayuru.
-Chorten and monastic cells cluster in the narrow folds of the cliffs.
+High up on steep sandstone rocks stands the picturesque lamasery of Lamayuru. *Chorten* and monastic cells cluster in the narrow folds of the cliffs.
 The steep sides of the cliffs are excavated with numerous caves used as storerooms and sometimes living quarters by the inhabitants of the village.
 Such cave villages are known to exist throughout Tibet and are especially noticeable in the western districts of the country.
 The present village of Lamayuru is situated at the foot of the cliffs and a little above the resthouse.

 We spent an extra day at Lamayuru and visited the monastery.
 At present it belongs to the 'Bri-khung-pa sect of Lamaism.
 According to